Cubs level World Series, first Fall Classic win since 1945

 (CNN)As of last week, it seemed next to impossible for Kyle Schwarber even to play in the World Series.

-Now, improbably, Schwarber, who underwent surgery for a torn ACL and LCL in his left knee less than seven months ago, has helped the Chicago Cubs even the series against the Cleveland Indians, giving the Cubs their first win in a Fall Classic game in in 71 years.
+Now, improbably, Schwarber, who underwent surgery for a torn ACL and LCL in his left knee less than seven months ago, has helped the Chicago Cubs even the series against the Cleveland Indians, giving the Cubs their first win in a Fall Classic game in 71 years.

 Schwarber had two RBI singles, Anthony Rizzo drove in a run and scored two more, and Ben Zobrist chipped in with an RBI and a run, and the Cubs leveled the best-of-seven series, winning 5-1 in Game 2 at Progressive Field in Cleveland.

+"This is the moment that we all look forward when we were little kids, to play in the World Series," Schwarber said.
+"We just took a small step today, but we've still got a long way to go."

-It's the first time the Cubs have been victorious in a World Series game since 1945, a series they lost to the Detroit Tigers.
+It's the first time the Cubs have been victorious in a World Series game since 1945, a series they lost to the Detroit Tigers in seven games.
 It also was the same World Series when the supposed billy goat curse was put on the club.

+The Cubs haven't won a World Series since 1908, the longest drought between championships in Major League Baseball.

+The question now, though, is how much Schwarber will be able to play in Games 3, 4 and 5 at Wrigley Field in Chicago.
+The DH isn't an option at a National League ballpark, and Schwarber has yet to be cleared by the medical staff to play in the outfield.

+"We'll see," Schwarber said when asked if he's ready to play defense.
+"I haven't tried it.
+We'll take it day by day."

-Game 3 is Friday in Chicago at Wrigley Field.
+Game 3 is Friday.
+Both teams are scheduled to work out at Wrigley Field on Thursday.

 The 23-year-old Schwarber, who aside from five plate appearances in April, missed most of the season following that knee surgery.
 Now he's a key player on the Cubs' World Series roster, having been utilized as the designated hitter for Games 1 and 2.